 1. Find Your Niche

 The first step to start any excellent freelancing career is to – wait for it – select a niche.
-If you’ve looked into freelance writing at all, for copy or fiction or editing, the first step is always to find a niche.
+If you’ve looked into freelance writing, especially – whether for copy, fiction, or editing – the very first piece of advice is always to find a niche.

-While it’s tedious to hear repeatedly, it’s great advice.
-By finding one thing you want to work in, you’re easier to see as an expert, and you get work specifically relating to your knowledge base.
-The more streamlined a niche you can create for yourself, the better off you’ll be in the long run.
+While it’s tedious to hear over and over again, it’s actually great advice.
+When you’ve found the one thing you want to work in, you’re much more likely to be seen as an expert.
+That means you’ll get work specifically relating to your skills and knowledge base.
+Plus, you can usually command a higher price than a generic amateur.
+The better defined a niche you can create for yourself, the better off you’ll be in the long run.

-- It allows you to focus on becoming very good at one specific skill
+- lets you focus on becoming very good at one specific skill

-- It allows you to make your personal brand more memorable
+- allows you to make your personal brand a lot more memorable

-- It helps you rank your site easier for specific keywords
+- helps you rank your personal site easier for specific keywords

-To find your niche use the combination of the following considerations:
+To actually find your niche, you can use a combination of the following considerations:

 - What would I like to do?
-What would I enjoy doing?
+Is there something I would enjoy doing?

 - What am I interested in learning more about?